 1. Download the ShapeShift app or visit the ShapeShift Platform

-Now that you have a wallet set up, you need to add some crypto.
-You can either buy BTC or ETH with your debit card or send yourself crypto from another wallet.
+3. Now that you have a wallet set up, you need to buy your first coin!
+You can either buy BTC or ETH with your debit card instantly using the available on-ramp solutions on our platform or send yourself crypto from another wallet.

 Once you are managing a crypto wallet, it’s essential to understand what the functions of a private key and a public key are.
 A public key (or address) can be used by anyone to send crypto to a particular recipient.
 The corresponding private key is proof that you own the crypto in your wallet, and is the most important thing to keep safe.
 Think of your public key like an email address and your private key as the password to the mailbox.
 Keep your private keys in a safe and secure place, as anyone with access to them, has access to your funds.